Narcissus (plant): Vegetative

-The single leafless stem or scape, appearing from early to late spring depending on the species, bears from 1 to 20 blooms.
-Stem shape depends on the species, some are highly compressed with a visible seam, while others are rounded.
+The single leafless plant stem or scape, appearing from early to late spring depending on the species, bears from 1 to 20 blooms.
+Stem shape depends on the species; some are highly compressed with a visible seam, while others are rounded.
 The stems are upright and located at the centre of the leaves.
-In a few species such as N. hedraeanthus the stem is oblique (asymmetrical).
+In a few species such as N. hedraeanthus the stem is oblique.
 The stem is hollow in the upper portion but towards the bulb is more solid and filled with a spongy material.